tableau/webdataconnector/docs/wdc_tutorial.md

 Here's what's going on in the code:

 * The `getSchema` function takes a `schemaCallback` parameter which is defined by the WDC API.
 * The `cols` variable contains an array of JavaScript objects, where each object defines a single column in our table.
 In this example, there are columns for magnitude, title, latitude, and longitude.
+Note that for each column you can specify additional options.
+For example, the alias defines a friendly name that can appear in Tableau and the columnRole determines whether a field is a measure or a dimension.
+For more options, see [the API reference]({{ site.baseurl }}/ref/api_ref.html#webdataconnectorapi.columninfo).
 * The `tableInfo` variable defines the schema for a single table and contains a JavaScript object.
 Here, the value of the `columns` property is set to the `cols` array defined earlier.
 * The `schemaCallback` gets called when the schema is defined.
 The `schemaCallback` takes an array of table objects.
 In this case, there is only table object (the `tableInfo` object defined above).